 Dornsife's Symplicity database houses a variety of potential practicum experiences, including the Applied Practical Experience.

 Students may also find these experiences by connecting with faculty members, alumni, professional or personal contacts, or other independent research on opportunities.

 Read about Dornsife student practice experiences and learn more about the process of finding an APE placement.

 Finding a Virtual MPH Applied Practical Experience Opportunity

-Some public health APEs shifted to a virtual format during the COVID-19 pandemic.
-Even so, the APE provided a valuable way to gain real-world experience in the field of public health.
+Some public health APEs are completed in a virtual format.
+Even so, the APE provides a valuable way to gain real-world experience in the field of public health.